 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Advertisers seeking to make claim regarding farming methods must ensure that they hold documentary evidence to prove all claims, whether direct or implied, that are capable of objective substantiation within the copy (rule 3.7).
+Advertisers seeking to make claim regarding farming methods must ensure that they hold documentary evidence to prove all claims, whether direct or implied, that are capable of objective substantiation (rule 3.7).

-Unqualified, absolute claims such as “environmentally friendly” or “sustainable” should be avoided because all managed food production systems cause some damage and the CAP Code requires that absolute environmental claims are based on the full life cycle of the product from manufacture to disposal (rule 11.4).
+Unqualified, absolute claims such as “environmentally friendly” or “sustainable” should be avoided because all managed food production systems cause some damage and the CAP Code requires that absolute environmental claims are based on the full life cycle of the product from manufacture to disposal (rule 11.4) – see Environmental Claims: General for more information.

 Claims in relation to animal welfare often spark complaints.
 The ASA received a number complaints regarding ads for eggs which showed images of hens outside, because viewers thought they misled by implying that the hens were “free range”.
 However, the advertiser provided evidence that the hens were “free range” and therefore the ASA did not find the ads misleading (Noble Foods Ltd t/a The Happy Egg Co, 6 April 2011).